mgattozzi/mgattozzi/posts/rust-wasm.md

 already in 2017 as well.
-The ergonomics initiative can still be brought forward into 2018 (NLL, ATCs, Incremental Compilation, and other nice things) because making the language even friendlier and powerful is a good thing that still benefits everyone, but also will benefit us by getting more Web Developers on boarded to Rust.
+The ergonomics initiative can still be brought forward into 2018 (NLL, ATCs, Incremental Compilation, and other nice things) because making the language even friendlier and powerful is a good thing that still benefits everyone, but also will benefit us by getting more web developers on boarded to Rust.
 While some things will directly benefit the wasm-only portion, i.e. code generation/optimization, which will consume limited compiler team resources, the longterm benefits far outweigh the initial cost.